Postpartum Depression Statistics

 Statistics on Postpartum Depression

-• It is estimated that nearly 50% of mothers with postpartum depression are not diagnosed by a health professional.
+• It is estimated that nearly 50% of mothers experiencing postpartum depression are not diagnosed by a health professional.

-• 80% of women with postpartum depression will achieve a full recovery.
+• With appropriate treatment and support, up to 80% of individuals with postpartum depression achieve a full recovery.

 Postpartum Depression Statistics in the U.S.